Q & A - private guided tours

 At first sight perhaps.
 Also depending on what size your party is.

-My tours are for 6 or 8 people maximum.
-Generally, it's with less people.
+My tours are for 6 people maximum.
 But even with 3 or 4 the difference with what is charged for the busloads shrinks rapidly.
 Certainly for full day trips.
 Sometimes, with enthusiastic people, they can be 10 hours in summer.
 As long as guests enjoy, no problem for me !

 A private tour can even save you money, especially if it's at the beginning of your stay.
 Talking over your plans, giving tips and suggestions will highly improve your visit, and make it more efficient.